mohamed-hachaichi/stackoverflow-answers-archive/answers/Artur/stackoverflow/python/how-to-retrieve-yahoo-search-results.md

 Alternatively, you can use [Yahoo!
 Organic Results API](https://serpapi.com/yahoo-organic-results) from SerpApi.
 It`s a paid API with the free plan.

-The difference is that it will process blocks from Yahoo or other search engines, so the end user doesn't have to write full code, but only needs to think about what data to retrieve.
+The difference is that it will bypass blocks from Yahoo! or other search engines, so the end-user doesn't have to figure out how to do it, maintain the parse, and only think about what data to retrieve instead.

 Example code to integrate: